Skip to content

 Performance Tips

-1. Start broad: Use semantic_search with higher limit (10-15) for exploration
+1. Start broad: Use search_code with a higher limit (10-15) for exploration

-3. Use context: Check related files with get_file_context before editing
+3. Use context: Check related files with get_files_context before editing

-4. Chain tools: search → get context → make changes is a powerful pattern
+4. Chain tools: search → get context → check dependents → make changes is a powerful pattern

 Error Handling